fangfanggong/fangfanggong.github.io/_pages/about.md

   - /about.html
 ---

-I am a final-year Ph.D.
-Candidate in Economics at Singapore Management University.
+I will join the PBCSF Tsinghua as a postdoctoral researcher in July 2026.
 My research interests are in the fields of macroeconomics, with a specialization in monetary seach.

 Contact
 ------